oapicf/pinterest-sdk/clients/javascript/generated/docs/AdsApi.md

 let adIds = ["null"]; // [String] | List of Ad Ids to use to filter the results. let startDate = new Date("2013-10-20"); // Date | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. let endDate = new Date("2013-10-20"); // Date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
-Cannot be more than 90 days past start_date. let targetingTypes = [new PinterestSdk.AdsAnalyticsTargetingType()]; // [AdsAnalyticsTargetingType] | Targeting type breakdowns for the report.
-The reporting per targeting type <br> is independent from each other. let columns = ["TOTAL_CONVERSIONS"]; // [String] | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
+Cannot be more than 90 days past start_date. let targetingTypes = [new PinterestSdk.AdsAnalyticsAdTargetingType()]; // [AdsAnalyticsAdTargetingType] | Targeting type breakdowns for the report.
+The reporting per targeting type <br> is independent from each other. [\"AGE_BUCKET_AND_GENDER\"] is in BETA and not yet available to all users. let columns = ["TOTAL_CONVERSIONS"]; // [String] | Columns to retrieve, encoded as a comma-separated string. **NOTE**: Any metrics defined as MICRO_DOLLARS returns a value based on the advertiser profile's currency field.
 For USD,($1/1,000,000, or $0.000001 - one one-ten-thousandth of a cent). it's microdollars.
-Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned let granularity = DAY; // Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly let opts = {
+Otherwise, it's in microunits of the advertiser's currency.<br/>For example, if the advertiser's currency is GBP (British pound sterling), all MICRO_DOLLARS fields will be in GBP microunits (1/1,000,000 British pound).<br/>If a column has no value, it may not be returned let granularity = new PinterestSdk.Granularity(); // Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly let opts = {
   'clickWindowDays': 1, // Number | Number of days to use as the conversion attribution window for a pin click action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days.
   'engagementWindowDays': 30, // Number | Number of days to use as the conversion attribution window for an engagement action.
 Engagements include saves, closeups, link clicks, and carousel card swipes.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days.
   'viewWindowDays': 1, // Number | Number of days to use as the conversion attribution window for a view action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `1` day.
-  'conversionReportTime': TIME_OF_AD_ACTION, // String | The date by which the conversion metrics returned from this endpoint will be reported.
+  'conversionReportTime': "TIME_OF_AD_ACTION", // String | The date by which the conversion metrics returned from this endpoint will be reported.
 There are two dates associated with a conversion event: the date that the user interacted with the ad, and the date that the user completed a conversion event.
   'attributionTypes': new PinterestSdk.ConversionReportAttributionType() // ConversionReportAttributionType | List of types of attribution for the conversion report
 };
 apiInstance.adTargetingAnalyticsGet(adAccountId, adIds, startDate, endDate, targetingTypes, columns, granularity, opts, (error, data, response) => {